aws-samples/aws-secure-environment-accelerator/reference-artifacts/Custom-Scripts/Pre-migration/README.md

           - ca-central-1
 ```

-Once the Customizations stage of the pipeline has been succcessfully run with the configuration file above, a new DynamoDB table will be generated in the `deploymentTargets` account and region specified.
+Once the Customizations stage of the pipeline has been successfully run with the configuration file above, a new DynamoDB table will be generated in the `deploymentTargets` account and region specified.
 This table should be named `Alb-Ip-Forwarding-<VPC_NAME>`.
-In the same region and account, a DyanmoDB table named `
+In the same region and account, a DynamoDB table named `
 <ASEA-Prefix>-Alb-Ip-Forwarding-<VPC-ID>` should exist.
 You will need to copy over all of these entries from the old ALB IP Forwarding table to the new one.

 **TODO** provide a command to do this copy